AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 ### Feature engineering {#feature-engineering}

-In this section, you will be making modifications to your Retail dataset.
-You will perform the following operations:
+In this section, feature engineering is used to make modifications to your Retail dataset by performing the following operations:

 - add week and year columns
 - convert storeType to an indicator variable